 The Company uses an estimated annual effective tax rate based upon a projection of its annual fiscal year results to measure the income tax benefit or expense recognized in each interim period.
-The Company's effective tax rate, including the impact of discrete benefit items, was 37% and 39% for the three months ended March 31, 2017 and 2016, respectively.
+The Company's effective tax rate, including the impact of discrete items, was 42% and 36% for the three months ended September 30, 2017 and 2016, respectively, and 39% and 37% for the nine months ended September 30, 2017 and 2016, respectively.

-The Company's 2013 through 2016 tax periods remain open to examination by the Internal Revenue Service and the 2012 through 2016 tax periods remain open to examination by most state tax authorities.
+The Company's 2014 through 2016 tax periods remain open to examination by the Internal Revenue Service and the 2012 through 2016 tax periods remain open to examination by most state tax authorities.
 The Internal Revenue Service's examination of Inventus's federal income tax return for fiscal year 2013 was closed during the three months ended March 31, 2017 with no material adjustments.
 The Company's 2015 through 2016 tax periods remain open to examination in the United Kingdom.